MAKING THE WORLD SMALLER SINCE 1946

 Even incentive programs and creativity couldn’t stimulate sales enough to keep the 1980s from being a very challenging decade, however.
 In 1982, Jerry Vanier, a Salina businessman, purchased the operation.
 The growth and expansion of previous eras stalled as the entire general aviation industry endured a protracted period of hardship brought on by the onslaught of product liability litigations.
 Cessna quit producing its venerable line of single engine airplanes altogether and Conquest sales virtually dried up, as well.
 The company weathered the downturn for nearly a decade until an improving economy and the General Aviation Revitalization Act of 1994 stimulated business.

 On January 1, 2000, Lynn Nichols purchased Yingling Aviation.
-In 2001 and 2002 he invested millions of dollars in renovating the facilities, adding the popular Aviators Attic, a new Completions hangar (which accommodates the Caravan Oasis interior program) in 2005, and 9,000 square feet of hangar and office space for McCauley propeller overhaul and service in 2008, as well.
+In 2001 and 2002, Yingling began an extensive facilities renovation effort adding the popular Aviators Attic, a new Completions hangar (which accommodates the Caravan Oasis interior program) in 2005, and 9,000 square feet of hangar and office space for McCauley propeller overhaul and service in 2008, as well.
 In addition to a full-range of propeller services for business and personal aircraft, it also serves the US Department of Defense.
 In 2010, the shipping and receiving departments were expanded to accommodate additional parts inventory and enlarge and centralize tool cribs, as well.
 A new larger paint shop and two segregated battery rooms for testing and charging were also added.